-A new opportunity from SUNY's Office of Global Affairs resulted in 13 Oswego students receiving a new scholarship titled Global Learning for All.
+A new opportunity from SUNY's Office of Global Affairs resulted in 13 Oswego students receiving new Global Learning for All scholarships.

 The scholarship allows for people to travel internationally, and focuses on educational experiences in up to more than 100 countries.